 - Parks and reserves are normally open all year round with free admission except where indicated.
 Please familiarise yourself with park signage before entering.
-There may be some restrictions on activities. - · Pedestrians and cyclists should keep left when on paths. - Take your rubbish home when bins are not provided. - Leave timber, twigs and leaves on the ground in bushland areas.
+There may be some restrictions on activities. - Pedestrians and cyclists should keep left when on paths. - Take your rubbish home when bins are not provided. - Leave timber, twigs and leaves on the ground in bushland areas.
 They provide an important habitat for animals. - Parks are for everyone to enjoy.
-Please consider other users. - No smoking within 10 metres of a play space. - No dogs within 10 metres of a playspace.
+Please consider other users. - No smoking within 10 metres of a play space.